SabakiHQ/Sabaki/docs/api/sabaki.md

     * `suicide` `<Boolean>` - Specifies whether the move was a suicide
     * `ko` `<Boolean>` - Specifies whether the move violates the simple ko rule

-The `makeMove` event is emitted after a move has been played, either a stone has been placed or a pass has been made.
+The `moveMake` event is emitted after a move has been played, either a stone has been placed or a pass has been made.

 ### Event: 'resign'